vuo/vuo/README.md

 ## Build Vuo from the command line

 As an alternative to using Qt Creator (above), you can build from the command line.

+Place the Vuo source code in a folder without spaces in its name or in the name of any of its parent folders.

 Generate the makefiles: